ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 - **ObservingBlockDevice** - The observing block device grants the user the ability to register a callback on block device operations.
 You can use this to inspect the state of the block device, log different metrics or perform some other operation.

 - **ExhaustibleBlockDevice** - Useful for evaluating how file systems respond to wear, the exhaustible block device simulates wear on another form of storage.
 You can configure it to expire blocks as necessary.

+- [**FlashSimBlockDevice**](https://github.com/ARMmbed/Handbook/blob/new_engine/docs/reference/api/storage/FlashSimBlockDevice.md) - Simulate the behavior of a flash component if the underlying block device doesn't support such behaviour.

+- [**BufferedBlockDevice**](https://github.com/ARMmbed/Handbook/blob/new_engine/docs/reference/api/storage/BufferedBlockDevice.md) - Provides a buffer for the read and program blocks on a block device which reduces the read and program sizes of the underlying block device to 1 B.